 I took the hobby of programming due to my interest in it.
 I have developed products such as an imaging/graphics application, a web browser and an easy to use programming language.

-I was the class representative in the third year and fourth year of my studies for the Computer Science degree which saw me keeping the class up to date with the latest news and events related to the university, taking up issues with staff on behalf of students as well as regularly checking with students that everything was okay.
+I was the class representative in the third year and fourth year of my studies for the Computer Science degree which saw me keeping the class up to date with the latest news and events related to the university, taking up issues with staff on behalf of fellow students.

 I have worked on a number of projects at university, some of which I have documented on my website.
 Below is a list of my most applicable grades from my degree: